Shaggy004/fuse-samples/Samples/LineGraph/README.md

 		</c:PlotData>
 	</Curve>

 Notice how the `PlotData` element is inside a `Curve` element.
-This is because we want to repeat PlotCurvePoints inside a curve, in order to build its shape.
-As `PlotPoint` doesn't affect a `Curve`, it is safe to place that in the same location, which is why we also place the dot here.
+This is because we want to place PlotCurvePoints on a curve, in order to build its shape.
+Due to `PlotData` being what provides the data, this also means we have to place `PlotPoint` inside the `Curve`.
+This is safe however, as `PlotPoint` doesn't interfere with the layout of `Curve`.

 In addition to drawing a curve from our plot data, we want to extrude it downwards.
 This can be done using the `Extrude` property on `Curve`, like so: